cs3110/textbook/src/chapters/preface/install.md

   Install it.

 - The first time you use Live Share, you will be prompted to login.
-If you are a Cornell student, choose to login with your Microsoft account, not Github.
+If you are a Cornell student, choose to login with your Microsoft account, not GitHub.
   Enter your Cornell NetID email, e.g., `your_netid@cornell.edu`.
 That will take you to Cornell's login site.
 Use the password associated with your NetID.